-- Local Console

-- SSH using passwords

-- SSH using public/private key pairs

-Test 1 - Using each interface, the evaluator performed an unsuccessful and successful logon of each type using bad and good credentials respectively.

-Test 2 - Using each interface, the evaluator was able to observe the TOE displayed a banner to the user before login.

-Test 3 - Using each interface, the evaluator found that, prior to login, no functions were available to the administrator with the exception of acknowledging the banner.

-Test 4 - The TOE is not distributed, thus tests 1 through 3 above test the only TOE component.
+- SSH using passwords - Test 1 Using each interface the evaluator performed an unsuccessful and successful logon of each type using bad and good credentials respectively. - Test 2 Using each interface the evaluator was able to observe the TOE displayed a banner to the user before login. - Test 3 Using each interface the evaluator found that, prior to login, no functions were available to the administrator with the exception of acknowledging the banner. - Test 4 The TOE is not distributed, thus tests 1 through 3 above test the only TOE component.

-2.3.9 X.509 CERTIFICATE VALIDATION (NDCPP22E/VPNGW12:FIA\X509\EXT.1/Rev)
+2.3.8 X.509 CERTIFICATE VALIDATION (NDCPP22E:FIA\X509\EXT.1/REV)

-2.3.9.1 NDcPP22E/VPNGW12:FIA\X509\EXT.1.1/REV
+2.3.8.1 NDcPP22e:FIA\X509\EXT.1.1/Rev

 Testing Assurance Activities: The evaluator shall demonstrate that checking the validity of a certificate is performed when a certificate is used in an authentication step or when performing trusted updates (if FPT\TUD\EXT.2 is selected).
 It is not sufficient to verify the status of a X.509 certificate only when it is loaded onto the TOE.
 It is not necessary to verify the revocation status of X.509 certificates during power-up self-tests (if the option for using X.509 certificates for self-testing is selected).
-The evaluator shall perform the following tests for FIA\X509\EXT.1.1/Rev. These tests must be repeated for each distinct security function that utilizes X.509v3 certificates.
-For example, if the TOE implements certificate-based authentication with IPSEC and TLS, then it shall be tested with each of these protocols:

-a) Test 1a: The evaluator shall present the TOE with a valid chain of certificates (terminating in a trusted CA certificate) as needed to validate the leaf certificate to be used in the function, and shall use this chain to demonstrate that the function succeeds.
+The evaluator shall perform the following tests for a) Test 1a: The evaluator shall present the TOE with a valid chain of certificates (terminating in a trusted CA certificate) as needed to validate the leaf certificate to be used in the function, and shall use this chain to demonstrate that the function succeeds.
 Test 1a shall be designed in a way that the chain can be 'broken' in Test 1b by either being able to remove the trust anchor from the TOEs trust store, or by setting up the trust store in a way that at least one intermediate CA certificate needs to be provided, together with the leaf certificate from outside the TOE, to complete the chain (e.g. by storing only the root CA certificate in the trust store).